Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/cancelTask_en.md

 ##RETURN VALUE##

-On success, return an object of Collection.
+On success, return a new object of Collection.

 On error, exception will be thrown.